-U.S. exporters of dairy products to the European Union, China, and Chile are subject to importing country listing requirements for manufacturers/processors as a precondition for market access.
+U.S. exports of dairy products to the European Union (EU), China, and Chile are subject to importing country listing requirements for manufacturers/processors as a precondition for market access.
 Please note that the scope of products for which importing authorities impose listing requirements may differ from FDA's definition of “milk product” as established in 21 CFR 1240.3(j).
-To determine whether products intended for export are subject to listing requirements, exporters may consult the regulatory authorities in the country to which you intend to export or the Food and Agricultural Import Regulations and Standards Reports (FAIRS) for their export destination.
+To determine whether products intended for export are subject to listing requirements, exporters may consult the regulatory authorities in the country to which they intend to export or the Food and Agricultural Import Regulations and Standards Reports (FAIRS) for their export destination.
 FAIRS are published by the United States Department of Agriculture's Global Agricultural Information Network.

 Industry may apply for inclusion on the dairy export lists and update existing listing information via the Export Listing Module (ELM).
 Please visit Online Applications for Export Lists for a link to this electronic system and step-by-step instructions.
 More information on specific country requirements is included below.

 Additional Information on the China Dairy Export List

 - Please refer to the Implementation Catalogue for Registration of Overseas Manufacturers of Imported Food released by the General Administration of Quality Supervision, Inspection and Quarantine of the People’s Republic of China (AQSIQ) to determine whether the products you intend to export are subject to China's listing requirements.